Nonprofit Campaigns: An Ultimate Guide and 4+ Examples

 • Custom graphics make the campaigns easy to recognize and fun to share.

-• Interactive elements, like survey forms, encourage engagement and really help supporters feel involved.
+• Interactive elements, like survey forms, encourage engagement and help supporters feel involved.

 Saving Newark’s Wetlands

-Save Newark Wetlands is a great example of an effective engagement campaign.
-This action-oriented microsite was organized by the Citizens Committee to Complete the Refuge.
-The website’s goal: to drum up more support for permanent protection and restoration of the spectacular Newark Area 4 region of the San Francisco bay.
+Save Newark Wetlands is a wonderful example of an effective engagement campaign.
+The Citizens Committee to Complete the Refuge (CCCR) wanted to create an action-oriented microsite to drum up more support for permanent protection and restoration of the spectacular Newark Area 4 region of the San Francisco Bay.

 What We Love About This Campaign

-• We love the idea of leveraging a microsite to raise awareness about an important environmental issue and teach people why they should get involved.
+• Using a microsite is an effective way to raise awareness about an important environmental issue and teach people about why they should get involved.

-• The visuals are specifically chosen to motivate action.
+• The microsite uses powerful visuals that motivate action.

-• The campaign is multi-faceted with email, donation, and action templates to quickly reach supporters and help them take action.
+• The campaign is multi-faceted with email, donation, and action templates to quickly reach supporters and encourage them to take action.

 Food Forward

-Food Forward’s LA Fruit Share is an event campaign that is tasty all around!
-A lot of people in and around LA have flourishing fruit trees in their yards—so much so that a lot of fruit was going to waste since the property owners had too much fruit for their families to consume.
+Many people in and around Los Angeles have flourishing fruit trees in their yards—so much so that a lot of fruit was going to waste since the property owners had too much fruit for their families to consume.
 Food Forward decided to help distribute that extra fruit with an event called LA Fruit Share.

 What We Love About This Campaign

-• The event is promoted and monitored through a fun, branded website that’s optimized for mobile.
+• The event website is visually appealing, branded, and optimized for mobile.

-• The website features an interactive map to encourage participation and engagement on the day of the event.
+• There is an interactive map to encourage event participation and engagement.

 • Website